 How the Buron MCP server works

-The Buron MCP server gives your AI editor direct access to your team's ad data, knowledge files, dashboards, and launch workflow.
+The Buron MCP server gives your AI editor direct access to your team's ad data, dashboards, knowledge files, and account-change proposals.

 The Buron MCP server lets your AI editor talk to Buron directly.
-Instead of switching between your editor and the Buron dashboard, the agent in your editor can query your Google Ads data, read and write knowledge files, run dashboards, and file launches, all from the same conversation where you're writing code.
+Instead of switching between your editor and the Buron dashboard, the agent in your editor can query your ad data, run dashboards, read and write knowledge files, and draft account changes, all from the same conversation where you're working.

-It works with any editor that supports the Model Context Protocol: Claude Code, Cursor, GitHub Copilot, and others.
-You connect once, sign in through the browser, and the editor handles the rest.
+It works with anything that speaks the Model Context Protocol: Claude Code, Cursor, Codex, GitHub Copilot, and claude.ai itself (add it as a custom connector under Customize, then Connectors).
+You connect once, sign in through the browser, and the client handles the rest.

 Knowledge files.
-Read, write, list, search, and pattern-match files in your team's knowledge layer.
-Everything your team has captured, from launch sources to strategy docs, is accessible from the editor.
+Read, write, list, search, and pattern-match the files in your team's knowledge layer.

 How it relates to the CLI